kolpanic/ZipKit/README.md

 * [zku](https://github.com/kolpanic/zku) - an OS X command line tool
 * [ZipKit Touch](https://github.com/kolpanic/ZipKit-Touch) - an iOS application

-####Note
+####Notes
+1. If you're using Mac OS X < 10.7 or iOS < 5.0, make sure you "git checkout 1.0.0".
+That tag supports GC and manual memory management.
-This project was originally hosted at [Bitbucket](https://bitbucket.org/kolpanic/zipkit).
+2. This project was originally hosted at [Bitbucket](https://bitbucket.org/kolpanic/zipkit).
 It was transferred using [fast-export](https://github.com/frej/fast-export), and all open issues were manually copied here.